 Objective:

-To quickly and correctly determine the income class (and income type and total earnings) of the applicant in a household (in combination with the partner in the household, if any) on a submitted application for one or more Poverty Benefit(s) for a given year, to determine whether the income class meets the income test (percentage of the WML for the relevant reference year) applicable to the relevant Poverty Benefit.
+To quickly and accurately determine the income bracket (and the type of income and total earnings) of the applicant within a household (in conjunction with any partner living in the household) when an application is submitted for one or more poverty relief benefitsfor a specific year, in order to determine whether the income bracket meets the means test (percentage of the minimum wage for the relevant reference year) applicable to the relevant poverty relief scheme.

-The algorithm calculates 'under water' - via a technical link between Suwinet and the CareNed automation system of the Poverty Benefits Department, and on the basis of the data from Suwinet, on the basis of BSN - the relevant annual income from employment and/or benefit(s) of the individual selected person, who has submitted an application (with possibly a partner as co-signatory, and then also co-determines his/her income) for one or more Poverty Benefit(s) for a given year.
+The algorithm calculates ‘behind the scenes’ – via a technical link between Suwinet and the Poverty Benefits Department’s ZorgNed automation system, and based on data from Suwinet using the BSN – the relevant annual income from employment andbenefit(s) of the individual selected, who has submitted an application (possibly with a partner as a co-signatory, in which case the partner’s income is also taken into account) for one or more Poverty Support Scheme(s) for a specific year.

-This annual income in the relevant reference year may not exceed an income standard set for Poverty Benefits based on the relevant WML.
-The result of the calculation is the relevant annual income by means of the income class in which that annual income falls in relation to the relevant WML, i.e. as a calculated percentage class in relation to that WML.
+This annual income must not exceed, in the relevant reference year, an income threshold set for poverty relief schemes based on the relevant minimum wage (WML).
+The result of the calculation is the relevant annual income, expressed as the income bracket into which that annual income falls in relation to the relevant WML, i.e. as a calculated percentage bracket relative to that WML.

-Apart from the Income Class, the income type is also shown.
+In addition to the income class, the type of income is also shown.

-The constituent income components and the mutual level of the components give a description of the income situation, for example: Income type = 'Income from work', 'Benefit', 'Compound income', and so on.
-This description is determined in the same way (arithmetically the largest income component) as in the manual retrieval.
+The constituent income components and their relative amounts provide a description of the income situation, for example: Income type = ‘Income from work’, ‘Benefit’, ‘Composite income’, and so on.
+This description is determined in the same way (arithmetically, the largest income component) as in the manual query.

-The income type gives the handler further insight into the income situation of the household in question.
+The income type provides the case worker with further insight into the income situation of the household in question.

 Considerations

-The automatic connection between ZorgNed and Suwinet uses simple search rules, calculation rules and annual standards.
-Income data from work and benefits are retrieved via Suwinet for a certain period, the 'reference period'.
-The total income is calculated and compared with a fixed amount, the 'test income'.
+The automatic link between ZorgNed and Suwinet uses simple search criteria, calculation rules and annual thresholds.
+Income data from employment and benefits is retrieved via Suwinet for a specific period, the ‘reference period’.
+Total income is calculated and compared with a fixed amount, the ‘assessment income’.

-In Amsterdam, the legal minimum wage (WML) is determined every year.
-This amount is often slightly more favourable than the national standard.
-It is communicated in time to the data team, which enters it in the calculation tool.
-The test income is a percentage of the WML: 130% for adults and 150% for children.
-If the income is lower than the test income, the provision can be granted.
+In Amsterdam, the statutory minimum wage (WML) is set each year.
+This amount is often slightly higher than the national standard.
+It is communicated to the data team in good time, who then enter it into the calculation tool.
+The assessment income is a percentage of the WML: 130 per cent for adults and 150 per cent for children.
+If the income is lower than the assessment income, the benefit may be granted.

-In 2025, the automatic link is only used for people whose family situation has not changed during the reference period.
-If the family situation changes, data will be retrieved and calculated manually.
-Both ways use the same rules.
-From 2026, the linkage will be extended to also take into account changes in family situation.
+In 2025, the automatic linkage will only be used for people whose family circumstances have not changed during the reference period.
+In the event of changes to family circumstances, data will be retrieved and calculated manually.
+Both methods use the same rules.
+From 2026, the linkage will be expanded to also take account of changes in family circumstances.

 The results of the income data will be included in the application file:

-The main part of the income, e.g. 'Wages'.
+The main component of the income, for example ‘Wages’.

-The total income in the reference period, which is used in the decision.
+The total income during the reference period, which is used in the decision.

 Calculations are stored for 3 months and then automatically deleted.
-This is long enough for an objection procedure, which can be started within 6 weeks of the decision.
-The handler decides whether someone is entitled to the provision based on the calculations and other data.
+This is long enough to allow for an appeal procedure, which can be initiated within 6 weeks of the decision.
+The case worker decides, on the basis of the calculations and other data, whether a person is entitled to the benefit.

-Suwinet is also used to request other data, such as:
+Suwinet is also used to retrieve other information, such as:

-Whether someone has a car (for an asset test).
+Whether someone owns a car (for a means test).

 Whether someone receives child benefit.

-Whether someone has had study financing (via DUO).
+Whether someone has received student finance (via DUO).

-Whether someone has their own business (via the Trade Register).
+Whether someone runs their own business (via the Commercial Register).

-Whether there is a one-off high income that does not count.
+Whether there has been a one-off high income that is not taken into account.

-There are rules for the use of Suwinet within Poverty Services.
-Every consultation is recorded, including the name of the handler and the BSN(s) of the persons involved.
+There are rules governing the use of Suwinet within poverty support services.
+Every enquiry is recorded, including the name of the case worker and the BSNs of the individuals concerned.

 Human intervention

 Staff assessed the quality of the algorithm by comparing it with the manual calculation.
-Where discrepancies were found, the error was found to be in the manual calculation and not in the algorithm.
+Where discrepancies were found, the error was found to lie with the manual calculation and not with the algorithm.

-Since the outcome is purer, the impact for the citizen (namely a rejection of the application) will be lower.
+As the result is more accurate, the impact on the public (namely, a rejection of the application) will be less severe.

 The link with Suwinet is a secure environment, based on authorised access to the relevant data.
-The link is aligned according to applicable municipal guidelines and realised with relevant municipal departments.
+The link has been tailored in accordance with applicable municipal guidelines and implemented in collaboration with the relevant municipal departments.

-- The link is actively managed by Functional Management ZorgNed in cooperation with WPI Datateam 10 and ZorgNed.
+- The interface is actively managed by ZorgNed Functional Management in collaboration with WPI Datateam 10 and ZorgNed.

 Risk management

-The algorithm is not risky.
-It retrieves only the data that is needed.
-It then adds up the data and compares it to the rules.
-This is done in the same way as if done by hand.
+The algorithm does not pose any risk.
+It only retrieves the data that is required.
+The data is then totalled and compared against the rules.
+This is done in the same way as when it is done manually.

-The connection is well secured according to the rules of the Amsterdam municipality.
-Several departments collaborated on this, such as Architecture, ISO and Privacy.
+The connection is well secured in accordance with the rules of the Municipality of Amsterdam.
+Various departments have been involved in this, such as Architecture, ISO and Privacy.

-In October 2025, the algorithm will only be used for situations where households have not changed.
-Later, it can also be used for households that have changed.
-This will then be done per period, indicating exactly how the household was composed during that period.
+In October 2025, the algorithm will only be used for situations where household compositions have not changed.
+Later, it may also be used for households where the composition has changed.
+This will then be done on a period-by-period basis, specifying exactly how the household was composed during that period.

 The data comes from Suwinet, a reliable source.
-Suwinet retrieves these data from other official sources.
-Only people who have permission through ZorgNed can use Suwinet.
-This permission is officially regulated.
-Changes in permission go through a fixed process, and only management is allowed to adjust it.
+Suwinet retrieves this data from other official sources.
+Only people who have authorisation via ZorgNed may use Suwinet.
+This authorisation is officially regulated.
+Changes to the authorisation follow a fixed process, and only management is authorised to amend it.

-The supplier of Suwinet, BKWI, also keeps track of who logs in and what data is viewed.
-They make a general report every month.
-If necessary, they can also make a specific report.
+Suwinet’s supplier, BKWI, also keeps track of who logs in and what data is viewed.
+They produce a general report every month.
+If necessary, they can also produce a specific report.

-The municipality's AIB (Advisering Interne Beheersing) department checks whether Suwinet is being used properly.
+The municipality’s AIB (Internal Control Advisory) department checks whether Suwinet is being used correctly.
 They can request data from ZorgNed and reports from BKWI if necessary.

-The algorithm's calculations and results are also stored.
+The algorithm’s calculations and results are also stored.
 This data is automatically deleted after three months.
-This is important because an applicant can object to a decision within six weeks.
-If that happens, the data can be reviewed again.
-If necessary, Suwinet can be accessed again.
+This is important because an applicant has six weeks to lodge an objection to a decision.
+If this happens, the data can be reviewed again.
+If necessary, Suwinet can be consulted again.

-If an error in the connection is detected, it is adjusted and retested.
+If an error is detected in the connection, it is corrected and retested.

 - Personal data